Srinidhi-Sai-Boorgu/MineOverMatter-P2P-Chat-App/README.md

    ```
 4. Enter the name of your peer node (one word) when prompted.
 5. Enter a port number for your server to listen on (Port: 1024 to 49151).
+6. Wait as your node attempts to connect to the mandatory peers.
-6. Choose an option from the menu to interact with other peers.
+7. Choose an option from the menu to interact with other peers.

 ## Functionalities